Christophe Mulumba-Tshimanga

-Christophe Mulumba-Tshimanga (born January 6, 1993), sometimes called Chris Mulumba, is a professional Canadian football linebacker and special teams player for the Ottawa Redblacks of the Canadian Football League (CFL).
-Born in the Democratic Republic of the Congo and raised in Montreal, he attended the Kent School (class of 2012) in Connecticut before playing college football as a linebacker with the Maine Black Bears.
+Christophe Mulumba-Tshimanga (born January 6, 1993), sometimes called Chris Mulumba, is a former professional Canadian football linebacker and special teams player who played in the Canadian Football League (CFL).
+Born in Zaire and raised in Montreal, he attended the Kent School (class of 2012) in Connecticut before playing college football with the University of Maine Black Bears.

 Professional career

-Mulumba-Tshimanga was drafted in the third round (22nd overall) of the 2017 CFL Draft by the Edmonton Eskimos.
+Mulumba-Tshimanga was drafted in the third round (22nd overall) of the 2017 CFL draft by the Edmonton Eskimos.
 Prior to signing with Edmonton, he received a tryout with the Tampa Bay Buccaneers.
 On July 28, 2017, he made his first start at linebacker, following injuries to Cory Greenwood, Adam Konar and Blair Smith.
 He played in 43 games over three season, recording 53 defensive tackles, 34 special teams tackles, five sacks, and four forced fumbles.
 He became a free agent on February 11, 2020 and signed with the Ottawa Redblacks to a one-year contract that same day.
 He re-signed with the Redblacks on February 5, 2021.
 He was placed on the suspended list on July 9, 2021.